simplworld/simpl.world.website/_posts/2021-05-18-profiling-model-service.md

 ---

-Work on the Simpl simulation program began early in 2016.
+Work on the Simpl simulation platform began in early 2016.
 The Wharton Learning Lab ran its first Simpl game for a class of 300 students in the fall of 2017.
 This launch was almost a disaster due to the poor performance of the game's model service.
-Afterwards, the `simpl-modelservice` package was rewritten to use asynchronous requests and provide performance profiling.
-Using `simpl-modelservice` profiling, the development team performance tuned that first game against 300 simulated players.
+Afterwards, the `simpl-modelservice` package was rewritten to use asynchronous requests and to provide performance profiling.
+Using `simpl-modelservice` profiling, the development team performance tuned that first Simpl game against 300 simulated players.
 This led to the game running successfully for classes of 300+ students ever since.

+## The simpl-modelservice Profiling Functionality

-The `simpl-modelservice` profiling has three parts.
-The `ProfileCase` class is used in the game's model service to create profiling tasks:
+The `ProfileCase` class is used in the game's model service to create profile tasks:

 ```python
 class ProfileCase(unittest.TestCase):